AvishkaNilupul/Media-Player-with-playlist/README.md

 # Media-Player-with-playlist

-trying to develop it to a spotify clone !
+trying to develop a spotify clone !